The Insurance Disputes Law Review: Germany

 The international arena

 Cross-border insurance contracts have proliferated in recent years, putting insurance disputes increasingly into a more international context.
-Frequent questions that arise in cross-border insurance disputes regard the correct place of jurisdiction and the applicable law.
-For German courts, EU Regulation (EC) No. 593/2008 of 17 June 2008 on the law applicable to contractual obligations (Rome I) and EU Regulation (EC) No. 1215/2012 of 12 December 2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (recast) (the Recast Brussels Regulation) set out the relevant rules for these questions.
+Questions frequently arise in cross-border insurance disputes regarding the correct place of jurisdiction and the applicable law.
+For German courts, EU Regulation (EC) No. 593/2008 of 17 June 2008 on the law applicable to contractual obligations (Rome I) and EU Regulation (EC) No. 1215/2012 of 12 December 2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (recast) (the Recast Brussels Regulation)112 set out the relevant rules for these questions.

 Trends and outlook

 The heavy floods in Germany of July 2021 will make this year historically the most damaging yet, with estimated insurance claims of approximately €7 billion.118 As this marks a record in damage caused by natural disasters, climate change has undeniably begun to affect the insurance industry.